 Multimodal Conversation Design: a Human-Centric Approach

 If multimodal is our natural human state, it stands to reason that multimodal design should be a natural outlook.
 Taking a human-centric approach, the multimodal design mixes art and technology to create a user experience (UX) that combines modalities across multiple touch points.
 Done well, this approach produces an interface that combines modalities in a way that sees them fit together organically to replicate an interpersonal human interaction.
-For example, using voice as an input mechanism married with a graphical user interface (GUI) as the output for the user.
+For example, using voice technology as an input mechanism married with a graphical user interface (GUI) as the output for the user.

 Traditionally we’ve thought about GUI and content design in silos; we even specialize designers and creatives along these lines.
 In a similar vein, modalities have also been siloed.
 Past processes would see the UX developed separately while content is developed and then the two are mashed together.
 In multimodal design, instead of building functionality one modality at a time, no input or output is treated separately or excluded.
 Developing all aspects of the UX together allows for the best modality for the context or circumstance to naturally emerge as the interaction unfolds.